-The Wallace Wurth Building is the most recognisable building at the Kensington Campus in the premises of the University of New South Wales (UNSW) in Sydney, Australia.
-The building is home to the teaching and research staff of the Faculty of Medicine at the UNSW.
+The Wallace Wurth Building is the most recognisable building at the Kensington campus at the University of New South Wales (UNSW) in Sydney, Australia.
+The building is home to the teaching and research staff of the faculty of medicine at the UNSW.

-The biomedical research building is being expanded to create additional space for the academicians and students of the Faculty for Medicine to focus on research practices.
-Biomedical research at UNSW is focused and more practiced in the fields of neuroscience, molecular biology and pharmacy, epidemics, cardiovascular and cancer.
+The biomedical research building was expanded to create additional space for the academicians and students of the faculty for medicine to focus on research practices.
+Biomedical research at UNSW is focused and more practised in the fields of neuroscience, molecular biology and pharmacy, epidemics, cardiovascular and cancer.

-The new building will also house the National Centre in HIV Epidemiology and Clinical Research (NCHECR) which will be shifted from the Darlinghurst Campus.
+The new building also houses the National Centre in HIV Epidemiology and Clinical Research (NCHECR), which was shifted from the Darlinghurst campus.

-The project was approved by the New South Wales Government in January 2011 and is currently underway construction.
-The project work commenced in August 2011 and is scheduled to be completed in March 2014.
+The project was approved by the New South Wales government in January 2011.
+The project work started in August 2011 and was completed in November 2014.

-The expansion project includes construction of a new wing and an additional level to the existing structure.
-The facilities at the building will remain operational even while the construction work is on.
+The expansion project included construction of a new wing and an additional level to the existing structure.
+The facilities at the building remained operational even while the construction work was on.

-The facility’s design will meet Green Star Education v1 star certification requirements.
-The existing facilities will be retained wherever possible and the ones that need to be changed will be refurbished.
+The facility’s design met Green Star Education v1 star certification requirements.
+The existing facilities were retained wherever possible and the ones that need to be changed were refurbished.

-The redeveloped building will have six levels with a roof plant excluding the lower ground floor and the floor above it.
+The redeveloped building has six levels with a roof plant excluding the lower ground floor and the floor above it.

-The completed facility will accommodate 1,400 research staff and 700 students of the Faculty of Medicine's School and the Kirby Institute.
+The completed facility can accommodate 750 research staff and 1,250 students of the faculty of medicine’s school and the Kirby Institute.

-The redeveloped Wallace Wurth Building will complement the new Lowy Cancer Research Centre and the Biological Sciences Building that was completed recently at the UNSW Campus.
-It will facilitate sharing of knowledge and resources within the UNSW campus.
+The redeveloped Wallace Wurth Building complements the new Lowy Cancer Research Centre and the biological sciences building that was completed recently at the UNSW campus.
+It facilitates sharing of knowledge and resources within the UNSW campus.

 The facility houses wet and dry research areas for undergraduate and postgraduate medical teaching and research staff.

-The ground floor and level one will be dedicated to the undergraduate medical teaching staff.
-It will comprise of the lecture and seminar rooms with audiovisual facilities, small group spaces, clinical teaching rooms and wet research area.
+The ground floor and level one is dedicated to the undergraduate medical teaching staff.
+It comprises the lecture and seminar rooms with audiovisual facilities, small group spaces, clinical teaching rooms and wet research area.

-The lower ground floor has already been refurbished.
-It now has a new morgue with walk-in stainless steel cold rooms equipped with -20°C freezers.
-Special laboratory services and back-up generators will be stationed at this level.
+The lower ground floor was refurbished.
+It now has a new morgue with walk-in, stainless-steel cold rooms equipped with -20°C freezers.
+Special laboratory services and back-up generators are stationed at this level.

-Levels two to six will comprise of wet and dry research areas and also house a laboratory, write-up space and research equipments for use by the postgraduate students and academicians.
+Levels two to six contain wet and dry research areas, as well as a laboratory, write-up space and research equipment for the postgraduate students and academicians.

-Other facilities at the renovated building will include special purpose areas such as animal facilities and administration and infrastructure support.
+Other facilities at the renovated building include special-purpose areas such as animal facilities, and administration and infrastructure support.

-The building’s footprint will be expanded to the north and south of the ‘M’ wing.
-An atrium running through the full length and height of the building will connect all the floors in the east and west side of the wing.
+The building’s footprint was expanded to the north and south of the ‘M’ wing.
+An atrium running through the full length and height of the building connects all the floors in the east and west side of the wing.

-The goods store and retaining walls will demolished and the boundary fence, hedge, kerbs and trade waste pit will be removed.
-The bus bay on the Botany Street will be retained.
-The existing entrance of the building will be relocated to the south of Botany Street.
+The goods store and retaining walls were demolished and the boundary fence, hedge, kerbs and trade waste pit were removed.
+The bus bay on the Botany Street is retained.
+The existing entrance of the building was relocated to the south of Botany Street.

-The new building has been designed by LahzNimmo Architects and Wilson Architects.
+The new building was designed by LahzNimmo Architects and Wilson Architects.
 Lend Lease was awarded the A$122.5m ($122.1m) project management contract for the expansion in June 2011.